Skip to content

 Built with: Squarespace

 Olga Miljko runs a minimalist website, so all her photo works and projects stand out more.
-The header vanishes once you start scrolling but reappears as soon as you return to the top.
+The header vanishes once you start scrolling but reappears when you return to the top.

-Moreover, the long, two-column grid home page loads images while scrolling to make the experience more engaging.
+Moreover, the long, two-column grid home page loads images as users scroll, making the experience more engaging.

-What’s also practical is the use of a call-to-action (CTA) button in the header, so everyone interested can get to the quote form faster.
+It’s also practical to use a call-to-action (CTA) button in the header so anyone interested can access the quote form more quickly.
 (Also, the contact page contains Google Maps, showcasing Olga’s business location.)

-Note: Creating a disappearing/reappearing header calls for a pleasant scrolling atmosphere but, at the same time, improves user experience.
+Note: Creating a disappearing/reappearing header creates a pleasant scrolling atmosphere and improves user experience.

 3. Shanley Cox